bondarukoleh/html_css_playground/browser_javaScript/info/event.md

 #### preventDefault() for custom events.
 There no default behavior on a custom event, but if you call `customEvent.preventDefault()` - this handler returns false, which you can use to understand do you need to continue or not.
-> {cancelable: true} - DON"T forget this if you plan to prevent you custom event!
+> {cancelable: true} - DON"T forget this as an option of your custom event when you are creating it if you plan to
+> prevent you custom event!

 #### Events-in-events are synchronous
 Usually events are processed in a `queue`. \